0xAX/linux-insides/interrupts/interrupts-1.md

 These two instructions affects on the `IF` bit from the register flag.
 The `sti` instruction sets the `IF` flag and the `cli` instruction clears this flag.
 Non-maskable interrupts are always processed.
 For example such interrupt can be caused by a failure in a hardware.

-If more than one exception or interrupt are occured in the same time, the processor handles them by the predifined priority.
+If more than one exception or interrupt are occurred in the same time, the processor handles them by the predefined priority.
 We can see priorities from the highest to lowest in the following table:

 ```
 +----------------------------------------------------------------+